 Beginning with the 2015-16 school year, each school district shall make available to students instructional hour offerings of at least a district-wide average 1,080 hours in grades nine through 12, and at least a district-wide average 1,000 hours in grades one through eight.
 The district calculation for compliance may be made as a district-wide annual average over grades one through 12.
-This equates to a district-wide annual average 1,027 instructional hours. -- RCW 28A.150.220(2).
+This equates to a district-wide annual average 1,027 instructional hours.
+Districts need to provide at least 1,000 hours in Kindergarten. -- RCW 28A.150.220(2).

 1. What is the basic education requirement for minimum instructional hour offerings in grades one through twelve?